GreptimeTeam/docs/docs/index.md

     <img src="./public/logo-text-padding.png" alt="GreptimeDB Logo" width="400px">
 </p>

-GreptimeDB is an open-source time-series database with a special focus on scalability, analytical capabilities and efficiency.
-It's designed to work on infrastructure of the cloud era, and users benefits from its elasticity and commodity storage.
+GreptimeDB is an open-source time-series database with a special focus on improving scalability, analytical capabilities, and efficiency.
+It's designed to work on infrastructure of the cloud era and benefits users from its elasticity and commodity storage.

-These pages cover core concepts of GreptimeDB, including installation guide, setup steps, usage guides and architecture designs.
+Before getting started, please read the important documents below, including how to set up, fundamental concepts, architectural designs, and tutorials:

-- [Installation][1]: This section provides instructions to deploy GreptimeDB in standalone mode or distributed mode.
+- [Installation][1]: how to deploy GreptimeDB in either standalone or distributed mode

-- [Getting Started][2]: This section is helpful if you are new to GreptimeDB and want to start using it quickly.
+- [Getting Started][2]: provides an overall introduction if you are new to Greptime DB

-- [User Guide][3]: This section is written for application developers, and explains key concepts of GreptimeDB and how to build an application using GreptimeDB.
+- [User Guide][3]: for application developers to use GreptimeDB or build a custom integration

-- [Developer Guide][4]: This part contains design documentation for those who wish to understand how the code works and want to get involved in GreptimeDB development.
+- [Developer Guide][4]: for developers interested in learning more about the technical details and enhancing GreptimeDB as a contributor

 [1]: ./installation/overview.md
 [2]: ./getting-started/overview.md